UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

  Dates should all be [ISO Date Format](https://www.iso.org/iso-8601-date-and-time-format.html) and should follow the format `"2020-06-24T08:00:00.000Z"`

 ## **Include All Keys**
 It is considered best practice to include all keys in the object, even if unused.
-Skipping the inclusion of keys could throw errors in third party parsers.
+Skipping keys could throw errors in third party parsers.

+If you are not using a particular key, you may give it a value of either it's empty data type (ie "" for strings, [] for arrays, etc) or `null`.

 ## **Maintaining Data Types**
 Please maintain the correct data type for each key.
 The use of incorrect data types (ie using a string where an array is expected) will likely throw an error during parsing.

-If you are not using a particular key, you may give it a value of either it's empty data type (ie "" for strings, [] for arrays, etc) or `null`.

 ## **Saving Files**
-When saving files to a hard drive, use the file extension '.uss', which is the acronym of Universal Schedule Standard.
+When saving files to a hard drive, use the file extension '.uss', which is an acronym of Universal Schedule Standard.

 # Header Information